We explore the various options of segmenting your analytics data.

 Since its inception in April 2005, when Google acquired Urchin Software Corp and Measure Map the following year, Google Analytics has become the most widely used website statistics service .

-This web analytics tool is popular amongst web masters of large corporate websites as well as small business owners and bloggers alike.
+This web analytics tool is popular among web masters of large corporate websites as well as small business owners and bloggers alike.
 Being a Google product, Google Analytics has pretty much become the “go to” website analysis tool and to top it all off, it is free to use for most and relatively easy to install.
 Data analysis, especially for large or high traffic volume sites, can be daunting at first and sifting through it and learning the ropes can take time.
 But it doesn’t have to be so overwhelming…

 Enter Advanced Segments